microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/approvalstage.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-The `approvalStage` type, used for the `approvalStages` property of approval settings in the `requestApprovalSettings` property of an [access package assignment policy](accesspackageassignmentpolicy.md), specifies the primary, fallback and escalation approvers of each state.
+The `approvalStage` type, used for the `approvalStages` property of approval settings in the `requestApprovalSettings` property of an [access package assignment policy](accesspackageassignmentpolicy.md), specifies the primary, fallback and escalation approvers of each stage.

 ## Properties